 In our Smart Sustainable Cities (SSC) programme, you will work with an international group of fellow students and lecturers on designing sustainable cities for the future.
 How do we solve problems related to energy, mobility and waste in the city?
-How do we ensure inclusiveness, participation and tolerance in the city?
-How can we solve the issues in a smart way, for example with the help of ICT?
-These questions challenge us to develop integrated sustainable solutions for economic, social and environmental problems.
-Our future depends to a great extent on whether we’ll be able to boost the sustainable development of cities.
+How do we create healthy, inclusive cities, where citizens are actively involved?
+These questions challenge us to develop integrated smart sustainable solutions for economic, social and environmental problems.
+Our future depends largely on whether we’ll be able to boost the sustainable development of cities.
 So join the SSC minor programme and become the smart sustainable city professional of the future!

 Admission

 This multidisciplinary minor is open to all students who are interested in the development of smart sustainable cities.
-Your previous education is related to the themes People (inclusiveness, participation, policy), Planet (energy, mobility, circularity), Profit (business models, marketing/communication), or Smart (Big Data, ICT).
+Everybody is welcome with the right motivation, your previous education could be related to sustainability, engineering, IT, social studies, communication, business or design..
 Apart from that there are no formal admission requirements, but you are expected to have attained English CEFR level B2.

 Content